WPP-Public/Potato-ACE/src/ace/components/select/README.md

 ### Listened for event

-Select listens for the following event, which should be dispatched on the specific `ace-select` element.
+Select listens for the following event, which should be dispatched to the specific `ace-select` element.

 #### Update options